-The Company is involved from time to time in claims, proceedings, and litigation, including the matters described in Item 8 of Part II, "Financial Statements and Supplementary Data - Note 7 - Commitments and Contingencies - Legal Proceedings" of our 2019 Annual Report on Form 10-K as supplemented by the following:
+The Company is involved from time to time in claims, proceedings, and litigation, including the matters described in Item 8 of Part II, "Financial Statements and Supplementary Data - Note 7 - Commitments and Contingencies - Legal Proceedings" of our 2019 Annual Report on Form 10-K and in Item 1 of Part I, "Financial Statements - Note 4 - Commitments and Contingencies - Legal Proceedings" of our Quarterly Report on Form 10-Q for the period ended March 31, 2020 as supplemented by the following:

-Beginning in March 2020, a number of class-action complaints were filed in the United States District Court for the Western District of Washington, the Superior Court of Quebec - Division of Montreal, and the Federal Court of Canada against Amazon.com, Inc. and related entities.
-The complaints allege, among other things, a price fixing arrangement between Amazon.com, Inc. and third-party sellers in Amazon's stores, monopolization and attempted monopolization of an alleged online retail market or submarkets, and consumer protection and unjust enrichment claims.
+Beginning in March 2020, a number of class-action complaints were filed alleging, among other things, price fixing arrangements between Amazon.com, Inc. and third-party sellers in Amazon's stores, monopolization and attempted monopolization of an alleged market in online retail or other submarkets, and consumer protection and unjust enrichment claims.
+In March 2020, Frame-Wilson v.
+Amazon.com, Inc. was filed in the United States District Court for the Western District of Washington.
+Beginning in April 2020, class action complaints were filed in the Superior Court of Quebec - Division of Montreal, the Ontario Superior Court of Justice, and the Federal Court of Canada against Amazon.com, Inc. and related entities.
 The complaints allege several distinct purported classes, including consumers who purchased a product through Amazon's stores and consumers who purchased a product offered by Amazon through another e-commerce retailer.
 The complaints seek billions of dollars of alleged actual damages, treble damages, punitive damages, and injunctive relief.
 We dispute the allegations of wrongdoing and intend to defend ourselves vigorously in these matters.